libsabl/context-js/README.md

   // so if it is important that the value is non-null then
   // callers must add their own null checks. const user = getUser(ctx);
-  if (user == null) throw new NotAuthnticatedError();
+  if (user == null) throw new NotAuthenticatedError();

-  // req** pattern: Will throw error if value is null or undefined,
+  // req** pattern: Will throw error if value is null or
-  // so callers are guaranteed a non-null value const user = reqUser(ctx);
+  // undefined, so callers are guaranteed a non-null value const user = reqUser(ctx);

   const sec = reqSecSvc(ctx);